Dubai leads most of Gulf higher; Saudi index dips

-Dubai's main share index advanced 1%, with its largest lender Emirates NBD rising 2.6%, while sharia-compliant lender Dubai Islamic Bank closed 1.5% higher.
+Dubai’s main share index advanced 1%, with its largest lender Emirates NBD rising 2.6%, while Shariah-compliant lender Dubai Islamic Bank closed 1.5% higher.

 Elsewhere, Dubai Investments rose 3.4% after announcing a 8% cash dividend for the year 2020.